Are you looking for a rewarding career with opportunity for growth and development?

 This icon identifies proposals that are currently available for public comment.

-CSA Second Notice and Request for Comment Proposed Amendments to NI 45-106 and NI 31-103 relating to Syndicated Mortgages
+CSA Notice and Request for Comment Proposed Amendments to National Instrument 21-101 Marketplace Operation and Proposed Changes to the related Companion Policy

 Staff of the Canadian Securities Administrators (CSA Staff or we) have been examining the requirements in National Instrument 21-101 Marketplace Operation (NI 21-101) and in National Instrument 23-101 Trading Rules (NI 23-101) (together, Marketplace Rules) in respect of the reporting of material systems incidents by recognized exchanges (Exchanges) and alternative trading systems (ATSs) (together, Marketplaces) carrying on business in the jurisdictions of the Canadian Securities Administrators (CSA).
 We have also been reviewing the practices set out around those requirements in various recognition orders, rules and other sources of regulatory guidance.
 This Notice summarizes the key regulatory requirements with respect to the reporting of a material systems incident by marketplaces and sets out CSA Staff's expectations with respect to incident reporting.
 The Notice also describes CSA Staff's process for reviewing a marketplace's notification of a material systems incident as well as our role in addressing a material systems incident.